 GeneCards Summary for MYL2 Gene

-MYL2 (Myosin, Light Chain 2, Regulatory, Cardiac, Slow) is a Protein Coding gene.
-Diseases associated with MYL2 include cardiomyopathy, familial hypertrophic, 10 and myl2-related familial hypertrophic cardiomyopathy.
-Among its related pathways are RhoGDI Pathway and RhoGDI Pathway.
+MYL2 (Myosin Light Chain 2) is a Protein Coding gene.
+Diseases associated with MYL2 include cardiomyopathy, hypertrophic, 10 and cardiomyopathy.
+Among its related pathways are Cardiac conduction and Stabilization and expansion of the E-cadherin adherens junction.
 GO annotations related to this gene include calcium ion binding and actin monomer binding.
-An important paralog of this gene is MYL12A.
+An important paralog of this gene is MYLPF.